christophsjones/personal-website/index.md

 </div>

 👋 Hi!
-I'm a postdoctoral researcher in theoretical computer science at [Bocconi University](https://dec.unibocconi.eu/) supported by [Luca Trevisan].
+I'm a postdoctoral researcher in theoretical computer science at [Bocconi University](https://dec.unibocconi.eu/) supported by [Luca Trevisan] and [Alon Rosen].
 In spring 2022, I obtained my PhD from the [University of Chicago](https://www.cs.uchicago.edu) advised by [Aaron Potechin].

 I am interested in mathematically-inspired algorithm design techniques.
-Recently I've been working on semidefinite programming algorithms (specifically the sum-of-squares hierarchy) and algorithms from statistical physics.
+Recently I've been working on semidefinite programming algorithms (specifically the Sum-of-Squares hierarchy), low-degree algorithms, and algorithms from statistical physics.
 Most of my work has studied average-case (a.k.a random/statistical) inputs.
-You can read more in my [PhD thesis](/assets/papers/phd-thesis.pdf).

 **Update:** my new work with Lucas Pesenti on [Diagram Analysis of Iterative Algorithms](/assets/papers/diagram-analysis.pdf) is out, in which we connect ideas between Sum-of-Squares algorithms and statistical physics.
 Check it out!

 ## Research

+**Higher-order Delsarte Dual LPs: Lifting, Constructions, and Completeness**
+[Leonardo Nagami Coregliano], [Fernando Granha Geronimo], Chris Jones, [Nati Linial], Elyassaf Loyfer
+*Manuscript, 2024*

+**Low-degree Security of the Planted Random Subgraph Problem**
+[Andrej Bogdanov], Chris Jones, [Alon Rosen], [Ilias Zadik]
+*TCC 2024*

 **Diagram Analysis of Iterative Algorithms**
 Chris Jones, [Lucas Pesenti]